You Zhangjing: Personal life

-You Zhangjing was born and raised in Johor, Malaysia.
+You Zhangjing was born and raised in Batu Pahat, Johor, Malaysia.
 His early education was in the Chinese schools in Batu Pahat.
+His alma mater is Chinese High School Batu Pahat.
 His family consists of his father, mother, a younger sister and him.
 He moved to China to be in the undergraduate programme of pop music in the University of Nanjing Arts.

 Endorsements

-Ninepercent was an endorser for many popular brands in China - Innisfree, PizzaHut and Fendi in 2018, Individually, You Zhangjing was chosen to be the endorser and spokesperson for chewing gum brand, Wrigley's, and skin care brands, Mistine, Tripollar and Snail White and Hong-Kong based food brand Wan Chai Ferry Peking Dumplings.
-In early 2019, he was chosen to represent technology giant Panasonicand since early June, he has been appointed the spokesperson of Tropicana China.
+Ninepercent was an endorser for many popular brands in China – Innisfree, PizzaHut and Fendi in 2018, Individually, You Zhangjing was chosen to be the endorser and spokesperson for chewing gum brand, Wrigley's, and skin care brands, Mistine, Tripollar and Snail White and Hong Kong–based food brand Wan Chai Ferry Peking Dumplings.
+In early 2019, he was chosen to represent technology giant Panasonic and since early June, he has been appointed the spokesperson of Tropicana China.
 He has also been appointed the spokesperson for Wrigley's two years in a row.